TauferLab/ANACIN-X/docs/troubleshooting.rst

    ``spack install openmpi && spack load openmpi``.
 Match the loaded MPI implementation with the ``--mpi`` option passed to ``setup_deps.sh``.

+``mpirun`` was not found while running a workflow
+   Run ``. ./activate_anacin_x.sh`` from the ANACIN-X repository root.
+The installer's environment changes do not persist into new terminal sessions.

+``libpnmpi.so`` or ``comm_pattern_generator`` was not found
+   The final ANACIN-X build did not finish.
+Re-run ``./install_all.sh --skip-spack-install --skip-conda-install --mpi <name> --force-submodule-clean`` after loading Spack, Conda, and MPI.
+Use ``--skip-mpi-install`` too only when MPI is already provided and loaded outside Spack.

 Spack reports deprecated package versions
    This is expected for some ANACIN-X dependencies.
 The installer uses Spack's ``--deprecated`` flag automatically.